 Or how to buy a place in the good book – a report from TastyWebDesign.com

-The Oxford English Dictionary has recognised a new phrase imported into English from English by an animated cartoon character who appears to be a wealthy Russian rodent trading in insurance protection.
+The Oxford English Dictionary has recognised a new phrase imported into English from English by an animated cartoon character who appears to be a wealthy Russian rodent trading in insurance protection, though a meerkat is in reality a mongoose and eats rodents.
 Simples?
 What does that mean?
 You might ask that if you don’t watch UK commercial television, and even then you might not know that it took expenditure of over £90,000,000 to get this word into the OED.

 It all started in 2007 when UK price comparison website CompareTheMarket.com launched, promoting itself heavily.
 In 2009 the television adverts began featuring Aleksandr the meerkat, boss of a website called comparethemeerkat.com, comically suggesting people might mishear or misunderstand the Compare The Market name and want to go to a meerkat website instead.
 This phenomenon of amusing mis-hearing is known to linguists by the name “eggcorn“, itself a misheard term for the treasure that squirrels collect.